sumantripuraneni/secrets-sync-agent/README.md

 ## How does it work?
 ##### OpenShift secrets with in a Namespace

-This agent will perform the action of actually connecting to vault and retrieving secrets.
+This agent will perform the action of connecting to vault and retrieving secrets.
 It will be injected with a configmap which will give it instructions on - hashi vault connection details, what secrets to get from Hashi vault, type of secret to create and name of the secret in OpenShift.

 This agent can be used to<br>